More info coming soon …

 What are we going to fund?

-We will fund projects that mainly focus on work with asylum seekers, refugees and Ukrainian nationals recently arriving to NI.
+We fund projects that mainly focus on work with asylum seekers, refugees and Ukrainian nationals recently arriving to NI.

 Some examples of what your funding might support (this is not an exhaustive list):

 - Support activities that relieve pressure on local statutory services, particularly emergency or health and social care provision, or compliment their response;

 - Immediate response interventions such as foodbanks or other hardship funds;

 - Volunteer costs for new and existing organisations responding to the needs of the communities;